Listed building outlines

 • Local plans - Listed buildings are referenced regularly in local plans (also under the guise of 'heritage assets'), so we think that this consideration feeds into the process of creating a local plan.

-• Who are the statutory consultees for Listed buildings?
+• Who are the statutory consultees for Listed building outlines?

-• Other than the statutory consultees who are the primary users of Listed buildings?
-How do we expect them to use Listed buildings?
+• Other than the statutory consultees who are the primary users of Listed building outlines?
+How do we expect them to use Listed building outlines?

 • What are the planning needs for this data?